- Go Hiking

-When you reach a T-junction just below a road, bear left and climb to Chestnut Street.
-Cross the street and continue ahead on Paulding Avenue .
-Make the first right onto Pine Street and continue for three blocks to Pearl Street.
+Cross Chestnut Street and continue ahead on Paulding Avenue.
+Make the first right onto Pine Street, a quiet residential street, and continue for three blocks to Pearl Street.
 Turn left onto Pearl Street, cross Main Street, and continue to Secor Street, where Pearl Street ends.
 Proceed ahead through an unpaved parking area to a kiosk, where the yellow-blazed Undercliff Trail begins.

-Follow the yellow blazes of the Undercliff Trail, which bears left, then bears right to cross a small stream on rocks.
-The trail makes several more turns and soon crosses a wide stream on rocks (this crossing may be a little difficult when the water is high).
-A short distance after the stream crossing, the green-blazed Nelsonville Trail joins from the right.
-The two trails run jointly for 0.2 mile.
+Follow the yellow blazes of the Undercliff Trail, which bears left, then turns right to cross a small stream on rocks.
+The trail makes several more turns and soon crosses a wide stream on rocks (this crossing may be a little difficult when the water is high, but at other times, the stream may be dry).
+A short distance beyond the stream crossing, the green-blazed Nelsonville Trail joins from the right.
+The two trails run jointly for about 750 feet.
 Be careful to follow the yellow-blazed Undercliff Trail as it turns left and leaves the route of the Nelsonville Trail.

 The Undercliff Trail now turns sharply right and begins to head in a northeast direction.
-After crossing a stream, it descends on switchbacks to reach the stone foundations of a woods road that was never completed.
-The trail turns right and proceeds along the road, which soon acquires a dirt-and-gravel surface, crossing a stream on a one-log bridge.
-After bending to the left, the trail resumes its steady descent, soon beginning to parallel a stream.
+After crossing an intermittent stream, the trail turns left, descends on switchbacks, and continues to descend on a rocky footpath.
+Upon reaching the stone foundations of a road that was never completed, the trail bears right and proceeds along the road.
+At first, the road is surfaced with rough rocks, but in a short distance, the surface changes to dirt and gravel.
+After crossing a stream on a one-log bridge, the trail bends to the left and resumes its steady descent, soon beginning to parallel a stream on the right.

-About four miles from the start of the hike, the Undercliff Trail turns right, crosses the stream, and reaches a wide woods road - the route of the red-blazed Brook Trail.
-The Undercliff Trail immediately turns right again and crosses a wider stream on a wooden bridge, but you should bear left and continue on the red-blazed trail along the woods road.
-After passing a small abandoned building to the right, you'll reach a fork.
-Bear left here onto the blue-blazed Cornish Trail, which follows an old road through the former estate of Edward G. Cornish, chairman of the board of the National Lead Company.
+About four miles from the start of the hike, the Undercliff Trail turns right, crosses the stream, and reaches a wide woods road – the route of the red-blazed Brook Trail.
+The Undercliff Trail immediately turns right again and crosses a wider stream on a wooden bridge, but you should continue ahead on the red-blazed trail along the woods road.
+After passing a small abandoned building to the right, you’ll reach a fork.
+Bear left here onto the blue-blazed Cornish Trail, which follows an old road through the former estate of Edward G. Cornish, who served as Chairman of the Board of the National Lead Company.